TAIsRich/chuwa0403/ShortQuestions/Hw8.md

 ## 8. What is the  fetch = FetchType.LAZY, fetch = FetchType.EAGER? what is the difference?
 In which situation you choose which one?
+* FetchType.LAZY load data when its really needed.
+* FetchType.EAGER load it with other fields.

 ## 9. What is the rule of JPA naming convention?
 Shall we implement the method by ourselves?
 Could you list some examples?